dayz9998jp/ASM/README.md

 	- introduces a performance value CPS for FSM processing analysis
 	- very simple, compact and solid design
 	- almost no influence to cpu load
-	- easy to use, just bind one FSM in your mission and launch it from init.sqf file
+	- easy to use (mini addon)
+	- customizable history graps

 Currently able to monitor the following values: